ryandhasgit/Comedy/Headlines/Moved.md

 i’m gonna fill your nose with so much airborne tree cum

 Who and What Just scored on a bunt because you idiots were bickering

+Without the Second Amendment I Could Never Stand Up to the Tyranny of Innocent Unarmed Children #topical